HendrickSimonR/DisFlix/README.md

 - Database: PostgreSQL
 - Data Transfer: Amazon Web Services S3
 - Styling: SCSS
+- Babel, Webpack, GitHub, HTML5

 # Features

-## Movies

-- Preview playback and more information on hover
+1) Preview playback and more information on hovering the movie's thumbnail.

-- Interactive scrolling and watchlist
+2) Like and Dislike movies.

+3) Watchlist: Add and remove movies from a watchlist.
+Watchlist is updated in real-time on both the Home page and Watchlist page.

+4) Movie Modal: Clicking on the down arrow on the thumbnail opens a modal featuring more information about the movie (Cast, Blurb, Genres).

+5) URLs sorting movies by brand (Disney, Pixar, Marvel, Star Wars, National Geographic), featuring styling as they appear on Disney Plus.

+6) Search: search for movies based on title, genre, cast, keywords, and more.

+7) Avatars: select your favorite Disney Plus character.
+If not there, shuffle using the button below the displayed avatars and see who else pops up!

-Using React, Javascript and CSS, a movie will expand and play a preview when moused over by the user.
-CSS elements make this all possible, while JavaScript handles the rendering of the videos.
+Using React, Javascript and SCSS, a movie will expand and play a preview when moused over by the user.
+CSS rules make this all possible, while JavaScript handles the rendering of the videos.
 The homepage also allows a user to add movies to a watchlist, which updates in real time.

 ## JAVASCRIPT